Kaung-Nyo-Lwin/Old-Phone-Pad/README.md

 ## Notes
 - The UI always displays exactly what is sent to the server.
 The server controls the canonical decoding.
 - If you change decoding behavior, adjust `Program.cs` and (optionally) align the UI hints.

+## Program.cs Documentation

+Detailed documentation for the hosting, endpoint, and decoder lives in `docs/Program.md`.